What are screener Questions?

 Don't use jargon!

-Make sure to always write screeners for the lowest common denominator.
-Remember that not everyone will know what EV means (electrical vehicle) or BA (Business Analyst) or even ATSI (Aboriginal and Torres Strait Islander).
+Make sure to always write screeners for everyone.
+Remember that participants don't work in your industry or sector so not everyone will know what EV means (electrical vehicle) or BA (Business Analyst).

 You are in it everyday, but most people aren't, so be super clear!